yhagio/tutorialedge.net/content/challenges/go/challenge-06.md

 * You must implement a function or method that allows you to remove a `Song` from your `Playlist`
 * You must implement a function or method that allows you to insert a `Song` into your `Playlist` at any given point
 * You must implement a function or method that allows you to add a `Song` to the end of your `Playlist`
+* You must implement a function or method that displays the entire playlist in order.

 # Key Concepts